In this writing, we examine the Zojirushi BB-PAC20 VS Zojirushi BB-CEC20 bread-maker comparison.

-Also, while fresh bread typically tastes better than the pre-bagged, pre-sliced counterparts, you will still need to plan a little in advance to make it: shop for or stock ingredients, prepare fresh ingredients, wait for the bread to finish baking if you forget to set it in advance.
+Also, while fresh bread typically tastes better than the pre-bagged, pre-sliced counterparts, you will still need to plan a little to make it: shop for or stock ingredients, prepare fresh ingredients, wait for the bread to finish baking you forget to set it in advance.

-Both of these machines have lots of features to help you make bread easier.
-Some of their shared features include: 13 hour delay, produce rectangular shaped loaves, 10 preprogrammed settings.
+Both of these machines have lots of features to help you make the bread easier.
+Some of their shared features include: 13-hour delay, produce rectangular shaped loaves, 10 pre-programmed settings.

-Neither of these machines were designed to just make bread.
-You can make cakes, and even jams in them.
+Neither of these machines was designed to make bread.
+Instead, you can make cakes and even jams in them.

-While there are customers that use the Supreme (bb-cec10) to make gluten-free bread, only the Virtuoso (bb-pac20) comes with gluten-free bread function.
-The gluten-free function is perfect for people with celiac disease or those whom follow the especially restrictive paleo diet (one of its main tenets requires the omission of wheat from your diet).
+While customers use the Supreme (bb-cec10) to make gluten-free bread, only the Virtuoso (bb-pac20) comes with a gluten-free bread function.
+The gluten-free function is perfect for people with celiac disease or those who follow the especially restrictive paleo diet (one of its main tenets requires the omission of wheat from your diet).
 You can also choose to use this machine to make pizza dough or other doughs for oven baking.

 All-in-all, there’s a lot of features wrapped up in both these machines.
-In fact, these two machines have the same features, with the exception of one (read below).
+In fact, these two machines have the same features, except for one (read below).

 What’s the Big Difference Between These Two Bread-Makers?

 While there is only one truly distinguishable feature difference, it’s a big one.
 There is an additional heating element on the lid of the Zojirushi BB-PAC20.
 This is what will give your bread a picture-perfect browned top.
 This is a feature that is a matter of personal choice rather than an essential one.
 I, for one, would prefer to have this browning feature.

 Zojirushi BB-PAC20 VS Zojirushi BB-CEC20: Customers Weigh In